Leo Heikkinen: Multitek North America, LLC

 In 1970, Heikkinen founded Multitek North America, LLC which focused primarily on machines to process firewood, conveyors, wheel-crusher and attachments for skid steers.
 Multitek was in the Heikkinen family (first owned and operated by Leo and then by his three sons) until 2006 when it was sold to a Wisconsin-based investment group.
-Doug Kamps became the first President of Multitek North America, LLC under the new owners.
+Doug Kamps became the first president of Multitek North America, LLC under the new owners.

 Charity

-Heikkinen was heavily involved in community projects around Prentice, WI.
+Heikkinen was heavily involved in community projects around Prentice, Wisconsin.
 His donations included a community center, community park and pond, high school athletic fields, lights and equipment, a house for the town’s first doctor, land for the village’s first dental office.
 He also built and donated the Village of Prentice Municipal Golf Course and the Village of Prentice Airport.
 Heikkinen served as Village President for approximately 10 years while donating most of his pay back to the community.